Financial-Times/dotcom-reliability-kit/docs/getting-started/logging-errors.md

 ## One way of logging

-If you're handling errors correctly and have read through [bubbling up in Express](./handling-errors.md#bubbling-up-in-express), then you know that moving our error handling to a centralised place is a sensible way to avoid boilerplate code and make sure that everything we do is consistent.
+If you're handling errors correctly and have read through [bubbling up in Express](./handling-errors.md#bubbling-up-in-express) or [bubbling up in AWS Lambda](./handling-errors.md#bubbling-up-in-aws-lambda), then you know that moving our error handling to a centralised place is a sensible way to avoid boilerplate code and make sure that everything we do is consistent.

+### Centralised logging in Express

 Reliability Kit has a package which helps you with this if you're running an Express application: [`@dotcom-reliability-kit/middleware-log-errors`](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/middleware-log-errors#readme) is a middleware which logs error, request, and application information.
 You can register it _after_ your application routes like this: